 Skip to Content

-Borneo with kids travel guide (2023)
+Borneo with kids travel guide (2025)

-Borneo with kids travel guide (2023)
+Borneo with kids travel guide (2025)

 Is Borneo safe to travel with children?

 There are general warnings regarding sea travel off the coast of Sandakan which we cover in our Selingan Turtle Island post.
-Whilst there is a minor threat of terrorism here, the Malaysian authorities patrol the area constantly, and many thousands of tourists each year enjoy a peaceful and trouble-free trip to the region.
+While there is a minor threat of terrorism here, the Malaysian authorities patrol the area constantly, and many thousands of tourists each year enjoy a peaceful and trouble-free trip to the region.

 How to get around Borneo with kids